kmwang123/cme211-notes/lecture-5.md

 Computing one value in the output matrix requires `O(n)` operations, and there are `n^2` values in the output matrix.

+Used for training for neural networks (dense matrix-matrix multiplication)

+use xrange(1000) for a more efficient way of doing range(1000)

 ## Linear search
+Start at the first item, check, and then keep going.
+This is O(n) since there are n elements in the list and we go one at a time

 *Linear search* is searching through a sequential data container for a specified item.
 An example of this is finding the start index of a given sub-string in a